About

 A Master's in Marketing Management came later, but the engineering lens followed me into it.
 I kept encountering the same gap: teams spending budget without understanding attribution, publishing content without distribution architecture, running campaigns without conversion infrastructure.
 The problem was never effort.
 It was always structure.

 I have an adventurous mindset.
-I'm drawn to problems that require both precision and intuition - the kind where you need a framework to understand what you're even looking at, but where the insight itself comes from somewhere else entirely.
+I'm drawn to problems that require both precision and intuition.
+The kind where you need a framework to understand what you're even looking at, but where the insight itself comes from somewhere else entirely.

 Mechanical Engineering, B.Sc. · Marketing Management, M.Sc.